 - Occasional snowfall, no off road – front wheel drive with snow tires or AWD

 Gas mileage depends on many factors such as engine type, aerodynamics, and type of driving.

 But we can determine some general mileage differences between front, all, and four-wheel drive autos.

 Overall, front wheel drive vehicles get the best gas mileage.
 Next best are AWD models that are 100% front wheel drive in normal driving conditions.
 4WD vehicles are the biggest gas guzzlers, especially those that are full time 4WD.

 Don’t get fooled.
 No car or truck is invincible in bad weather.
 Even full time 4WD models are no better than any other vehicle when braking or cornering on slick surfaces.
 Drivetrain differences only make a difference when accelerating or climbing.
 Good snow tires help some when stopping, but it still pays to be extra careful when the roads get slick.

-Cover your 4WD or AWD vehicle repairs with an extended car warranty from CARCHEX.
+Cover your 4WD or AWD vehicle repairs with an extended vehicle protection plan from CARCHEX.
 Get a free quote now.